dream-ly/dream-ly.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, this is Ying."
+title: "Hi, this is Ying"
-excerpt: "Hi, this is Ying."
+excerpt: "Hi, this is Ying"
 author_profile: true
 redirect_from:
   - /about/